bug400/capasm/CAPASM.md

 Introduction
 ------------

-The machine instructions for the *CAPRICORN* CPU are as far as possible documented in section 4 of the HP-83/85 Assembler ROM manual.
+The machine instructions for the *CAPRICORN* CPU are, as far as possible, documented in section 4 of the HP-83/85 Assembler ROM manual.
 The manual is available on the [www.series80.org](http://www.series80.org) website.

 Restrictions to the HP-83/85 Assembler ROM language